StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ### Trace Inspection

-When in the *traces perspective*, you get a list of the slowest traces for the components in your view.
+When in the *trace perspective*, you get a list of the slowest traces for the components in your view.
 In order to see the spans that make up for each trace, you can click on any trace in the list in order to expand that item.

 ![Inspecting a trace](../../.gitbook/assets/trace-inspection.png)